Loule95450/datagouv-mcp/README.md

   - `private` (optional, default: False): If True, create as draft (private).
 Default: False (public)
   - `api_key` (optional): API key forwarded by the MCP client (required for creating datasets)

-- **`query_dataset_data`** - Query data from a dataset by exploring its resources stored in the Hydra CSV database.
-This tool finds a dataset (by ID or by searching), retrieves its resources, and explores the corresponding tables in the Hydra database to answer questions about the data.
+- **`query_dataset_data`** - Query data from a dataset by exploring its resources via the data.gouv.fr Tabular API.
+This tool finds a dataset (by ID or by searching), retrieves its resources, and fetches rows directly from the Tabular API to answer questions about the data (no local database required).

   Parameters:
   - `question` (required): The question or description of what data you're looking for